jcumby/PIEFACE/docs/installation.rst

 Due to problems with ensuring correct dependencies, the recommended method for obtaining |pieface| for Windows is to download the most recent self-contained installer
 |wininstall|_ and run it, following the on-screen prompts.
 This will also (optionally) add |pieface| shortcuts to the Start Menu and Windows Desktop,
-as well as making the two main scripts accessible from the Windows Command Line.
+as well as making the two main scripts accessible from the Windows Command Line (cmd).

 The installer comes packaged with a minimal Python runtime environment, therefore this installer will work without (and not interfere with an existing) |Python|
 installation.